ag-gipp/MathQA/README.md

 ```
 pip3 install xmltodict
 ```
-## flask
+## Flask
 ```
 pip3 install Flask
 ```
-## After installing all the libraries follow the steps to run the Math-aware QA system:
+## After installing all the libraries follow these steps to run the Math-aware QA system:
 1) run the CoreNLP Server
 ```
 Mathaware-Q-A-System/CoreNLP$ java -mx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9000 &
 SERVER_PID=$!
 ```
-2) run the flask server
+2) run the Flask server
 ```
 Mathaware-Q-A-System$ export FLASK_APP=app.py
 Mathaware-Q-A-System$ flask run
 ```
-Then you can see the the system in your browser by opening the localhost which is : http://127.0.0.1:5000/
+Then you can start the system in your browser by opening the localhost: http://localhost:5000